wedesoft/www.wedesoft.de/_posts/2023-09-29-blender-animate-bones-assimp.md

 ; 10.4166669921875
 ```

+I used tmux, Clojure with rebel-readline, and vim with vim-slime to do the coding.

 For an in-depth introduction to rigging I can recommend [Mark Alloway's video on how to rig and animate a landing gear][1].

 Enjoy!